 + Click here to see country requirements for UAE

-The UAE authorities are extremely particular about the documents necessary and, in the absence of even one; this can have this can result in your application being refused.
-Hence, you should be extremely careful that you have all the documents describe below with you:
+The UAE authorities are extremely particular about the necessary documents which are required.
+If you are missing a piece of documentation, this can result in your application being refused.
+Hence, you should ensure that you adhere to these requirements and have the following documents listed below with you:

-1. Passport, which should have at least six months validity.
+1. A passport which should have at least six months’ validity.

 2. If you are accompanied by your spouse and children each one of them should have a separate passport.

 3. There should not be any Israel visa entry on the passport.

 4. Marriage certificate, if your spouse is accompanying you.